`Why didn't you allocate this task to them?' Negotiation-Aware Explicable Task Allocation and Contrastive Explanation Generation: Proposing a Negotiation-Aware Explicable Allocation

-In this section, we first formally define a fair allocation followed by how one can computationally find one.
-We conclude the section with an interpretation of {\em fair allocation} in terms of the agent's cost functions.
+In this section, we first formally define a negotiation-aware explicable allocation followed by how it can be computated.

-\textbf{Fair Allocation: } An allocation is considered fair by all agents iff, upon negotiation, all the agents are willing to accept it.
-Formally, an acceptable allocation at step $s$ of the negotiation, denoted as $O_{fair}(s)$, has the following properties:\\ 1.
+\textbf{Definition--Negotiation-Aware Explicable Allocation: } An allocation is considered explicable by all agents iff, upon negotiation, all the agents are willing to accept it.
+Formally, an acceptable allocation at step $s$ of the negotiation, denoted as $O_{na\_exp}(s)$, has the following properties:\\ 1.
 All agents believe that allocations at a later step of the negotiation will result in a higher cost for them.

-2. All allocations offered by agent $i$ at step $s''$ before $t$, denoted as $O^i_{opt}(s'')$, is rejected at least by one other agent.
+2. All allocations offered by agent $i$ at step $s''$ before $s$, denoted as $O^i_{opt}(s'')$, is rejected at least by one other agent.
 The $opt$ in the subscript indicates that the allocation $O^i_{opt}(s'')$ at step $s''$ has the optimal cost for agent $i$ at step $s''$.
 Formally,

-We now describe how AITA finds a fair allocation.
+We now describe how AITA finds a negotiation-aware explicable allocation.

-\textbf{Fair Allocation Search~~} The negotiation process to find a fair allocation can be viewed as an sequential bargaining game.
+\textbf{Negotiation-Aware Explicable Allocation Search~~} The negotiation process to find an explicable allocation can be viewed as an sequential bargaining game.
 At each period of the bargaining game, an agent offers an allocation in a round-robin fashion.
-If this allocation is accepted by all agents, each agent incur a cost corresponding to the tasks they have to accomplish in the allocation proposed (while AITA incurs the team's performance cost).
+If this allocation is accepted by all agents, each agent incurs a cost corresponding to the tasks they have to accomplish in the allocation proposed (while AITA incurs the team's performance cost).
 Upon rejection (by even a single agent), the game moves to the next period.
 Finding the optimal offer (or allocation in such settings) needs to first enumerate all the periods of the sequential bargaining game.
 In our case, this implies constructing an allocation enumeration tree, i.e. similar to the negotiation tree but considers what happens if all proposed allocations were rejected.
-In the generation of this allocation enumeration tree, we assume the human agents, owing to limited computational capabilities, can only reason about a subset of the remaining allocations.
-While any subset selection function can be used in all the algorithms presented in this paper, we will describe a particular one in the next section.
+In the generation of this allocation enumeration tree, we assume the humans, owing to limited computational capabilities, can only reason about a subset of the remaining allocations.
+While any subset selection function can be used in all the algorithms presented in this paper, we will describe a particular one in the next section.\looseness = -1